 Below will be some quick links and screen reader tips.

 - A site map of pages.

-- A one stop page to get to my writing.
+- writing overview.
 This holds links to archives, categories, forms, and highlights.

 - Donate to me.
 Apart from buying my books or hiring me directly.

-- My calendar to see what I’m up to and where I’m reading or presenting.
+- My calendar to see what I’m up to and where I’m presenting.

 - My contact page.

 - The navigation bar at the top of every page has child menus.
 It also has a landmark tag.